StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-07-29-neural-music-style-translation.md

 ## What is style?

 Another problem with the style translation task is that it's not always clear what we mean when we talk about style.
-There are many aspects to musical style&nbsp;– e.g. *composition*, *arrangement*, *performance*&nbsp;– and we should be clear about which of them we want our algorithm to change.
+There are many aspects to musical style – e.g. *composition*, *arrangement*, *performance* – and we should be clear about which of them we want our algorithm to change.
 (If we tried to change all of them, we probably wouldn't recognize the original piece anymore!)
 This is, however, hard to control, especially with unsupervised learning.

 For example, consider the recent 'Universal Music Translation Network'[^4] by Facebook Research, which makes use of unsupervised translation techniques.
 Even though the [capabilities of this model](https://youtu.be/vdxCqNWTpUs) are very impressive (the best I've seen so far), it seems to be mostly just changing the instrumentation and leaving other musical aspects largely intact.
-Notice how the [jazz guitar example](https://youtu.be/vdxCqNWTpUs?t=199) set to 'Beethoven Piano' sounds a lot like jazz piano and pretty much unlike Beethoven.
+Notice how the [jazz guitar example](https://youtu.be/vdxCqNWTpUs?t=199) set to 'Beethoven Piano' sounds a lot like jazz piano and pretty much not like Beethoven.
-This shows that the approach is not as 'universal' as claimed, since in this case it seems to work on one level only and it's not clear how to control this (e.g. to make it focus more on aspects like harmony or groove).
+This shows that the approach is not as 'universal' as claimed since in this case it seems to work on one level only and it's not clear how to control this (e.g. to make it focus more on aspects like harmony or groove).

 ## Band-in-a-Box to the rescue